 During the American Civil War, the island was the home of the Confederate States Laboratory.
 The C.S.
 Laboratory produced ammunition, friction primers, percussion caps, and other ordinance for the Confederate war effort.
-On Friday, March 13, 1863, an explosion occurred in a section of the laboratory that killed buildings under trees) on Brown's Island hydroelectric plant and continuing this industrial trend.
+On Friday, March 13, 1863, an explosion occurred in a section of the laboratory that killed forty-five buildings under trees) on Brown's Island hydroelectric plant and continuing this industrial trend.

-In 1894, Richmond Union Passenger Railway constructed a coal plant, which was quickly followed by Virginia Power's hydroelectric plant in 1899.
-The coal plant then shut down before reopening as Dixie Paper Mill in 1916, which was bought by
+In 1894, Richmond Union Passenger Railway constructed a coal plant, which was guickly followed by Virginia Power's hydroelectric plant in 1899.
+The coal plant then shut down before reopening as Dixie Paper Mill in 1916, which was bought by the left - Tredegar on the righ

 Albemarle Paper Company just three years later.
-In 1936, Virginia Power opened its own coal plant, joining its
+In 1936, Virginia Power opened its own coal plant, joining its existina section formed a rail by-pass around Downtown Richmond.